 In her conclusion, “From Adam’s Navel to Dream’s Navel”, Zupančič makes connections between Freud’s idea that sexuality and passion and the drive for knowledge were (and remain) intermingled.
 There are no delineated dividing lines between pleasure and pain, ignorance and enlightenment, sex and abstinence.
 It’s all about “being”, and anything else (the “other”) is non-being (death.)
 Our lives are been dominated by social, cultural, and religious leadership working sometimes together and sometimes in separate venues to cover up sexuality.
 Sexuality is defined, regulated, controlled, legalized, shamed, and “normalized”, but rarely celebrated.
 Zupančič argues that it has always been easy to cover what is there (the organs, the means of pleasure that are also the means of releasing bodily fluids), but it also serves a deeper purpose:

 “…it never covers up simply what is there… it also covers up some fundamental ambiguity… a metaphysical order… the more we try to think the sexual as sexual… the quicker we find ourselves in the element of pure and profound metaphysics.”

-There's nothing surface or trivial in What Is Sex?
-Those looking for something deep yet functional, utilitarian in the ways it puts sexuality in philosophical context, may be frustrated.
-This is a stubborn, rooted book admirable in its audaciousness, its willingness to tackle the very nature of how sexuality has defined, undermined, confused, and driven us as a human race:
+There’s nothing surface or trivial in What Is Sex?
+Those looking for something deep yet functional, utilitarian in the ways it puts sexuality in a philosophical context, may be frustrated.
+This is a stubborn, rooted book admirable in its audaciousness and its willingness to tackle the very nature of how sexuality has defined, undermined, confused and driven us as a human race:

 “Contradiction is fundamental in that it is persistent and repeating… Contradiction… can become… the source of emancipation from the very logic dictated by this contradiction.”